Why bankers predict a Harris win despite favoring Trump

 Interchange fees, which are incurred between the consumer and merchant banks to account for the cost of processing card payments, have been a hotly debated topic among regulators and the Supreme Court for the last few years.

-Even with the decision this year by Visa and Mastercard to reduce and limit credit card interchange rates as part of a settlement with merchants, the charges are still widely debated on a state level.
+Even with the proposal this year by Visa and Mastercard to reduce and limit credit card interchange rates as part of a settlement, which was rejected by merchants as insufficient, the charges are still being widely debated in Congress and on a state level.

 "I think the payment industry is going to have to steel itself for a challenging four years no matter who wins," Eric Grover, a principal at Intrepid Ventures, said in an interview with American Banker's John Adams.